Driving fatigued continues to be one of the leading factors contributing to accidents, injuries and deaths on roads in Queensland.

-Long drives are an inevitable part of the joys (or otherwise) of the holiday season.
-Whether it involves singalongs, bickering (He’s poking me!
-She hit me first!) or just long stretches of your own company and whatever podcast you’re currently bingeing, the road-trip is part of the whole experience.
+Long drives are an inevitable part of the joys of any holiday season.
+Whether they involve singalongs, bickering or just long stretches of your own company and good music, the road trip is part of the whole experience.

 “With the holiday rush just around the corner, we’d urge drivers to plan some extra time to take breaks along the way and stay safe, especially those who typically do long stints at the wheel.”

-Men are also putting themselves in greater danger, with only 38% stopping every two hours compared with 47.4% of women.
+Men are also putting themselves in greater danger, with only 38 per cent stopping every two hours compared with 47 per cent of women.

-Surveys run by Smith’s Lawyers via Google surveys to a total of 1,605 drivers aged 18-64 in Australia and the USA between the date of 10-14 November 2019.
+The survey was run by Smith’s Lawyers via Google surveys to a total of 1,605 drivers aged 18-64 in Australia between the date of 10-14 November 2019.
 Non-drivers were screened out from survey.